gliderlabs/logspout/README.md

 		gliderlabs/logspout \
 		multiline+raw://192.168.10.10:5000?filter.name=*_db

-Multiline logging is enabled by default on all containers.
+Using the the above prefix enables multiline logging on all containers by default.
 To enable it only to specific containers set MULTILINE_ENABLE_DEFAULT=false for logspout, and use the LOGSPOUT_MULTILINE environment variable on the monitored container:

     $ docker run -d -e 'LOGSPOUT_MULTILINE=true' image